 The village of Staithes is situated on the coast in the Scarborough borough of North Yorkshire.
 Formerly it was one of the many fishing centres in England but is now largely a tourist destination within the North York Moors National Park.

-With easy access to places to such as Scarborough, Kettleness, Runswick Bay, Saltham by the sea and Whitby, Staithes is a highly popular destination for holidaymakers.
-Whilst every kind of holiday accommodation is available, many people opt for the delights of Staithes camping.
+With easy access to places such as Scarborough, Kettleness, Runswick Bay and Whitby, Staithes is a highly popular destination for holidaymakers.
+Whilst every kind of holiday accommodation is available, many people opt for the delights of camping in Staithes.

 Staithes Camping Options